Rafael Septién

 José Rafael Septién Michel (born December 12, 1953) is a Mexican-American former placekicker in the National Football League (NFL) for the Los Angeles Rams and Dallas Cowboys.
 He played college football at the University of Louisiana at Lafayette.

-Early years
+Early life

 Rafael Septién's father, Carlos, was a professional soccer player in Mexico, who played for the national football team in the 1950 and 1954 FIFA World Cups.
 He looked to follow in his steps by joining Club América's youth system.

 A friend told him that the University of Southwestern Louisiana needed a kicker, so he walked-on to the football team after a tryout.
 He experienced success from the start of his football career.
 On October 5, 1974, he kicked a 57-yard field goal, breaking Gerald Landry's 1963 school record.
 In 1975 and 1976, he received first team Southland Conference honors.

 Septién had a remarkable college career, finishing as the University of Louisiana at Lafayette all-time leading kicker and breaking many of the school's records, some of which still stand today: